br-automation-com/mappRemoteShell/README.md

 * pip install opcua
 * pip install timeloop
 * pip install ConfigParser

+Copy the folder \Logical\mappRemoteShell\PhythonScript to the target PC

+Run the file start.py from the PhythonScript folder

 ### B&R PLC
 * Copy the package mappRemoteShell into new project